kaosf/clojure-practice/README.md

 ## Create a project, Compile it and Execute it

 ```
-lein new myfirstapp
+lein new mysecondapp
-cd myfirstapp
+cd mysecondapp
 # edit project.clj
 # edit src/myfirstapp/core.clj
 lein uberjar